pretix/pretix-docs/docs/topics/scan.md

 Then, select a check-in list and tap :btn:OK: again.
 The app will now land you on the main screen and download event data from the server.

-### Scanning tickets
+### Entry scanning

-The app should now be in **entry scanning** mode, which is recognizable by the pictogram of a gray box with an arrow pointing to the right in the top right corner.
+The app should now be in entry scanning mode, which is recognizable by the pictogram of a gray box with an arrow pointing to the right in the top right corner.
 If the pictogram is yellow and the arrow points to the left, that means that the app is in "exit scanning" mode.
 Switch to entry scanning by tapping the :btn-icon:material-dots-vertical:: button and :btn:Switch to entry scanning: in the popup menu.